Blocktron-Project/blocktron-node/README.md

 `networkNodes` array holds the addressess of all the blocktron-nodes in the network.

 ### Route: POST /registerAndBroadcastNode
-This route is used to register a new node and then broadcasting it accross the distributed system.
+This route is used to register a new node and then broadcasting it across the distributed system.
 This route uses the `HTTP POST` method.

 **Request header**